SparkliTwizzl/plurality-utilities/README.md

 #### 4.1.3.1 - Templates must use the same basic structure in order for the generated script to work.

-All templates have to start with two colons `::`, a string of text including an at sign `@` representing the tag, then two more colons `::`.
+All templates have to start with 2 colons `::`, a string of text including an at sign `@` representing the tag, then 2 more colons `::`.

 The tag string can be anything you want, as long as it contains at least one at sign `@` and no spaces.
 Additional text is optional.